Captain Rahera, Terror of the Wailing Sea

 Soldiers of Fortune allows different compelling options.

 - Rocinante is very focus efficient and gets on well with her feat.
-And has Guard Dog, just in case someone melees her.
+And he has Guard Dog, just in case someone melees her.

 - Eiryss1 is very effective with her feat; either two disruptor bolts or even run and disrupt to shut down the enemy's focus next turn.